orbitalfoundation/orbital/readme.md

 # Orbital

-Orbital is an agent middleware library for building digital twins, games and simulations.
+Orbital is a framework for building digital twins, games and multi agent simulations.

 See https://github.com/orbitalfoundation